DugongBioinformatics/dugongbioinformatics.github.io/README.md

 Access to DugongCMD can be done through the following option:

 - [tty.js](https://github.com/chjj/tty.js/): a terminal in your browser using node.js and socket.io.
 Based on Fabrice Bellard's vt100 for jslinux.

+### DugongCLEAN <a name="DugongCLEAN" /> [[menu]](#menu)

+Version of DugongGUI and DugongCMD without the Jupyter Notebook and Anaconda Navigator.
+It has a reduced size compared to other versions.

+It has all the other tools available on Dugong.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------